-Table 38.6 Landscape Assessment Matters for Distretionary and Non-Complying Activities in the Open Space and Recreation Zones 38.15.1 Outstanding Natural Features and Outstanding Natural Landscapes (ONF and ONL).
+Table 38.6: Landscape Assessment Matters for Discretionary Activities in the Open Space and Recreation Zones 38.15.1 Outstanding Natural Features and Outstanding Natural Landscapes (ONF and ONL).
 38.15.1.1 Effects on landscape quality and character In considering whether the proposed development will maintain or enhance the quality and character of Outstanding Natural Features and Landscapes, the Council shall be satisfied of the extent to which the proposed development will affect landscape quality and character, taking into account the following elements: a.
-Physical attributes: Geological, topographical, geographic elements in the context of whether these formative processes have a profound influence on landscape character; Vegetation (exotic and indigenous); The presence of waterbodies including lakes, rivers, streams, wetlands. b.
-Visual attributes: Legibility or expressiveness - how obviously the feature or landscape demonstrates its formative processes; Aesthetic values including memorability and naturalness; Transient values including values at certain times of the day or year; Human influence and management - settlements, land management patterns, buildings, roads. c.
-Appreciation and cultural attributes: Whether the elements identified in (a) and (b) are shared and recognised; Cultural and spiritual values for Tangata whenua; Historical and heritage associations.
-The Council acknowledges that Tangata Whenua beliefs and values for a specific location may not be known without input from iwi. d.
+Physical attributes: i.
+Geological, topographical, geographic elements in the context of whether these formative processes have a profound influence on landscape character; ii.
+Vegetation (exotic and indigenous); iii.
+The presence of waterbodies including lakes, rivers, streams, wetlands. h Visual attributes: Legibility or expressiveness - how obviously the feature or landscape i. demonstrates its formative processes; ii.
+Aesthetic values including memorability and naturalness; iii.
+Transient values including values at certain times of the day or year; iv.
+Human influence and management - settlements, land management patterns, buildings, roads. c.
+Appreciation and cultural attributes: Whether the elements identified in (a) and (b) are shared and recognised; i. ii.
+Cultural and spiritual values for Tangata whenua; iii.
+Historical and heritage associations.
+The Council acknowledges that Tangata Whenua beliefs and values for a specific location may not be known without input from iwi.
 In the context of (a) to (c) above, the degree to which the proposed activity or development will affect the existing landscape quality and character, including whether the proposed activity or development accords with or degrades landscape quality and character, and to what degree.
-38.15.1.2 Effects on visual amenity In considering whether the potential visibility of the proposed activity or development will maintain and enhance visual amenity, values the Council shall be satisfied that: a. the extent to which the proposed activity or development detracts from visual amenity values as viewed from public roads and other public places;
+38.15.1.2 Effects on visual amenity In considering whether the potential visibility of the proposed activity or development will maintain and enhance visual amenity, values the Council shall be satisfied that: the extent to which the proposed activity or development detracts from visual a. amenity values as viewed from public roads and other public places; b. the proposed development will not be visually prominent such that it detracts from public or private views of and within Outstanding Natural Features and Landscapes; the proposal will be appropriately integrated, screened or hidden from view by c.